toopay/gas-orm/README.markdown

 ## Usage Example

 Before start using any of Gas available methods, you should have a gas model, which follow Gas standard model convention.
 Then, you can start using it either by instantiate new Gas object or by using factory interface.

+You can see Gas convention and examples in these public gist : https://gist.github.com/1339003

 ### DATABASE CONNECTION